connellsharp/Firestorm/README.md

 4. **Agile.** It's easy to start a basic project with just a few endpoints and grow rapidly as requirements build.

-You can read more in the [documentation](https://firestorm.readthedocs.org), or jump straight into the [tutorials](https://github.com/connellw/Firestorm/wiki/Tutorials).
+You can read more in the [documentation](https://firestorm.readthedocs.org), jump straight into the [tutorials](https://github.com/connellw/Firestorm/wiki/Tutorials) or check out the [samples](https://github.com/connellw/FirestormSamples).

 ## Install